Supply chain resilience

 Supply chain resilience is "the capacity of a supply chain to persist, adapt, or transform in the face of change".
+It is a popular concept within contemporary supply chain management.

 Origins

-Around the turn of the millennium, supply chain risk management has attempted to transfer traditional risk management approaches from the "company" system to the "supply chain" system.
-However, the scalability of traditional risk management steps (identification, assessment, treatment and monitoring of risks) quickly reaches its limits: It is entirely possible to identify all conceivable risks within a company; However, a supply chain often consists of thousands of companies – the attempt to identify all possible risks in this system is therefore much more complex, if not in vain.
-It is a popular concept in contemporary supply chain management.
+Around the turn of the millennium, supply chain risk management practitioners attempted to transfer traditional risk management approaches from the "company" system to the "supply chain" system.
+However, the scalability of traditional risk management steps (identification, assessment, treatment and monitoring of risks) quickly reaches its limits: while it is entirely possible to identify all conceivable risks within a company; a supply chain often consists of thousands of companies – the attempt to identify all possible risks in this system is therefore much more complex, if not impossible.
 It has therefore been argued that the complexity of supply chains requires complementary measures such as supply chain resilience.
-Resilience is able to cope with all sorts of changes and is thus less about the identification of specific risks but more about the characteristics of the system.
+Resilience is the ability to cope with all sorts of change, and is thus less about the identification of specific risks but more about the characteristics of the system.

-Interpretations of supply chain resilience
+Interpretations

-Resilience in the sense of engineering resilience
+Engineering resilience

 For a long time, the interpretation of resilience in the sense of engineering resilience prevailed in supply chain management.
 It is implied here that supply chain is a closed system that can be controlled, similar to a system designed and planned by engineers (e.g. subway network).
+According to C. S. Holling (1996), engineering resilience focuses on stability near an equilibrium steady state, where resistance to disturbance and the speed of return to equilibrium are used as measures of resilience.
 The expectations placed on managers come close to those placed on engineers, who should react quickly in the event of a disturbance in order to restore the system's ideal and original state as quickly as possible.
 A popular implementation of this idea in supply chain management is given by measuring the time-to-survive and the time-to-recover of the supply chain, allowing to identify weak points in the system.
 Acting like an engineer by redesigning the supply chain like on the drawing board, often by creating redundancies (e.g. multiple sourcing), strengthens resilience.
 In the short term, a supply chain can be viewed as a relatively rigid system.
 The idea of persistence of a supply chain that follows from engineering resilience therefore makes sense in the short term.
 However, this approach has mid to long-term limits.
-While the traditional engineering resilience approach in supply chains focuses on a quick response to restore the system to its ideal and original state after a disturbance, emerging perspectives suggest a shift towards a more proactive adaptation approach.
-This new viewpoint highlights the importance of not just reactive measures, but also proactive strategies like redundancy, flexibility, and adaptability to ensure the supply chain's persistent performance and adaptability in the face of disruptions.